woodpecker-ci/woodpecker/docs/docs/30-administration/10-server-config.md

 ## User registration

-Registration is closed by default.
-While disabled an administrator needs to add new users manually (exp. `woodpecker-cli user add`).
+Woodpecker does not have its own user registry; users are provided from your [forge](./11-forges/10-overview.md) (using OAuth2).

-If registration is open every user with an account at the configured [forges](./11-forges/10-overview.md) can login to Woodpecker.
+Registration is closed by default (`WOODPECKER_OPEN=false`).
+If registration is open (`WOODPECKER_OPEN=true`) then every user with an account at the configured forge can login to Woodpecker.

-This example enables open registration for users that are members of approved organizations:
+To open registration:
 ```diff
 # docker-compose.yml
 version: '3'